explorer7-foundation/source/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug template
+name: Bug report
-about: Issue guidelines for explorer7 bug reporting
+about: Issue guidelines for any issues related to the current explorer7 codebase.
 title: 'Bug: '
 labels: ''
 assignees: ''